Step 1: Open a map

 Ensure the relevant output in the Layer panel is visible.
 You can switch off the other layers to ensure you only see the layer you want to annotate.

-Alternately, select the cog icon in the bottom of the map and choose the base map layer.
+Alternately, select the satellite icon in the bottom of the map and choose this one to annotate on

 Step 3: Select an annotation tool